top of page

 Please mark all dance wear, shoes, and personal items with your child’s name.
 We will make every effort to locate and return lost items; however, we cannot be responsible for any items that your child brings to class.

-Every few months, all lost and found items will be donated to the BDP for fundraising purposes.
+Every few months, all lost and found items will be donated to the DDP for fundraising purposes.

 Safety issues and legal responsibilities make it impossible for us to allow students to bring visitors into the classroom.
 Students should not invite siblings, other relatives, or friends to their classes with the exception of special events and in-school performances.